Through education and empowerment, we work to ensure that every child grows up healthy and free from Child Sexual Abuse.

 The statistics are staggering - about one in ten children will be sexually abused before their 18th birthday.

 Learn more about child sexual abuse - Frequently Asked Questions.

 Nurturing Healthy Sexual Development

-Nurturing Healthy Sexual Development (NHSD) is a 2 – 3 hour introductory workshop developed to foster healthy, nurturing relationships that support the healthy growth and development of children.
-Designed for all community members working with children.
+Nurturing Healthy Sexual Development (NHSD) is a 3 hour workshop developed to foster healthy, nurturing relationships that support the healthy growth and development of children.
+This curriculum is designed for parents, professionals, and all community members that work with children.
 Learn more...

 Stewards of Children, a program of Darkness to Light

 The Stewards of Children program will increase knowledge, improve attitudes and change child-protective behaviors.
 This program is for any responsible adult who cares about the welfare of children.
 It is also appropriate for youth-serving organizations and personnel.
 Learn more...

 Understanding and Responding to the Sexual Behaviors of Children

 In this course, created by Gail Ryan et al of the Kempe Center's Perpetration Prevention Program, participants will learn to distinguish between normal, problematic and abusive sexual behaviors.
 Participants will also learn how to use universal goals to promote health and to prevent perpetration of abuse, and how to intervene to prevent reinforcement of chronic abusive acting out.